RachWalm/dyslexia/README.md

 The hints page has video in the center that gives some idea of how difficult it is to read as a dyslexic.
 This should be useful visual for the user to understand dyslexia easily.

 There is also a box that changes color to give people some idea how blue can be a calming color to read against as opposed to glaring white or yellow.
-This part of the site is purposefully not a nice/easy to read color to show that this what dyslexics experience.
+The color change to yellow on this part of the site is purposefully not a nice/easy to read color to show that this glare is what dyslexics experience.

 There is a box that contains a list that you can scroll through to point out that dyslexia makes short term memory difficult.
-This will allow the user to associate with any short term memory issues.
+This will allow the user to empathise with any short term memory issues.

 The remaining text on the page is descriptions or solutions with icons or images to help the user identify with the text.

-The third page is a form to submit your hints and experiences page requires you to enter your name and e-mail, has a box to give permission for contact to be made with the person by the site and a text box so that they can write about their experiences and tips.
-The submit button then takes you to a thank you page.
-This will make users feel included and allow useful user feedback which can be incorporated to improve user experience when it stores the data.
+The third page is a form to submit the user's hints and experiences.
+This page requires the user to enter their name and e-mail.
+It has a box to enable the user to give permission for contact to be made by the site.
+It has a text box to enable them to write about their experiences and tips.
+The submit button then takes the user to a thank you page.
+The user interaction is intended to make users feel included and to collect useful user feedback which can be incorporated to improve user experience (when in the future it stores the data).

 ![form](documents/form-1280x800.png)

-The thank you page should be displayed for 10 seconds then return you to the index page assuming you haven't already clicked a link.
-This allows the user to know that their form has been submitted.
+The thank you page should be displayed for 10 seconds then return the user to the index page unless then have already clicked a link.
+This page allows the user to know that their form has been submitted.

 ![thanks](documents/thank-1280x800.png)

-### Features Left to Implement
+### Features for further implementation

 The form currently doesn't actually capture the data that is submitted or validate that the form has all the sections filled.
 These would be good next stage implementation.

-Ideally the site would also contain more examples and hints and tips as the knowledge base was increased through user input. like curly text.
+Ideally the site would also contain more examples and hints and tips as the knowledge base was increased through user input, for example information about curly text.

 An additional page containing a form that counts up how many of the common things experienced by dyslexics you experience.
 So that people don't go to external sites for this information.